Legislation and Rules

 - Changing program approval terminology to program registration.

 EMERGENCY AND PERMANENT RULES INFORMATIONAL SESSIONS

-The training will explain the Emergency Rules and the next steps in the rulemaking hearing process as explained below.
-We recommend attending this training with video and audio access and may register two (2) individuals.
-Please see the below meeting times and registration links.
+The training explained the Emergency Rules and the next steps in the rulemaking hearing process as explained below.

 On May 19, 2022, the Tennessee Higher Education Commission (THEC) adopted Emergency Rules to implement the provisions of 2022 Tenn.
 Pub.
 Ch.
 1044, until permanent rules can be promulgated through the rulemaking hearing process of the Uniform administrative Procedures Act.
 The Emergency Rules amend the March 2017 version of Rule Chapter 1540-01-02 and 1540-01-10.
 The published Emergency Rules are available HERE.

 Highlights of the rule revisions are as follows:

 - Removing references to the Committee on Postsecondary Educational Institutions and revising the roles of the Commission, Executive Director, and Commission Staff accordingly;